MB BChir(1955) MRCP(1957) MD(1961) FRCP(1981)

 06 November 1931 – 20 December 2013

-Professor Stanley Shaldon was born in 1931 in London to immigrant orthodox Jewish parents.
+Professor Stanley Shaldon was born in 1931 in London to immigrant Sephardi Jewish parents.
 The family name was changed from Schlaff to Shaldon in 1943 as a consequence of the Second World War, during which he was a runner for the Air Raid Protection service.

 Stanley Shaldon was an unorthodox figure, but had a brilliant academic career and was a major figure in Nephrology and especially hemodialysis for many decades, introducing and promoting new ways of treating patients with renal failure.